The Khovanov homology of (p,-p,q) pretzel knots: Introduction

 \section{Introduction}

-{ In \cite{Khovanov}, Khovanov introduces his categorification of the Jones polynomial, a graded homology theory, which is a powerful link invariant.
+{ In \cite{Khovanov}, Khovanov introduced his categorification of the Jones polynomial, a graded homology theory, which is a powerful link invariant.
 As with the Jones polynomial, there is a finite way to compute the Khovanov homology of a link given a diagram with finitely many crossings.
 A number of programs have been written to compute the Khovanov homology of a link.
 The programs by Bar-Natan and Green can be implemented in Mathematica \cite{KAtlas}.
 A faster program called KhoHo was written by Shumakovitch \cite{KhoHo}.
 Of course, one must have a finite description of the knot or link, in order to use these programs to obtain its Khovanov homology.

 We set out to find the Khovanov homology of infinite classes of knots, in particular infinite classes of pretzel knots.
 Lee proves in \cite{Lee} that the Khovanov homology of alternating links (over rational coefficients) is completely determined by the Jones polynomial and knot signature.
-Then in \cite{quasi} Manolescu and Oz\'{a}vth define a larger class of knots they call quasi-alternating links and extend Lee's results to this class.
-In \cite{Champanerkar} the quasi-alternating status of pretzel links is explored by Champanerkar and Kofman.
+Ozsv\'{a}th and Szab\'{o} defined a larger class of knots they call quasi-alternating links \cite{quasidef} and Manolescu and Ozsv\'{a}th extended Lee's results to this class in \cite{quasi}.
+In \cite{Champanerkar} the quasi-alternating status of pretzel links was explored by Champanerkar and Kofman.
 They classify many pretzel links as either quasi-alternating, or not, leaving open the status of only $2$ classes of $3$ column pretzel links: $P(p,-p,q)$ and $P(p+1,-p,q)$.
 Greene completes this classification in \cite{Greene}, and finds that the $P(p,-p,q)$ knots are not quasi-alternating, when $q>p$ thus their Khovanov homology is not necessarily determined by their Jones polynomial and signature.